giovanniscala/giovanniscala.github.io/content/home/publications.md

 ---
-# An instance of the Pages widget.
+# An instance of the Featured widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: pages
+widget: featured
 active: false

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 50
+weight: 40

-title: Publications List
+title: All Publications
-subtitle: ''
+subtitle: ""

 content:
   # Page type to display.
 E.g. post, talk, publication...
   page_type: publication
-  # Choose how much pages you would like to display (0 = all pages)
+  # Choose how many pages you would like to display (0 = all pages)
-  count: 5
-  # Choose how many pages you would like to offset by
-  offset: 0
+  count: 0
+  # Filter on criteria
+  filters:
+    author: ""
+    category: ""
+    publication_type: ""
+    tag: ""
   # Page order: descending (desc) or ascending (asc) date.
   order: desc
-  # Filter on criteria
-  filters:
-    tag: ''
-    category: ''
-    publication_type: ''
-    author: ''
-    exclude_featured: true

 design:
   # Choose a view for the listings:
   #   1 = List